aws-samples/contact-center-genai-agent/README.md

 - The name of the S3 bucket used by the Knowledge Base stack (also referenced in the "Outputs" tab).
 - If you created the Hallucination Detection stack, enter the SQS Queue Name.
 - If you opted for a KMS key for your Hallucination Detection stack, enter the KMS Key ARN.
-- For the Blog Post Artifacts entry, enter the name of the S3 bucket you created above (for example, "blog-artificts-(your-account-number)").

 Choose "Next", and on the **Configure stack options** page choose "Next" again.
 On the **Review and create** page, acknowledge the IAM capabilities message and choose "Submit".
 The stack will take about 5 minutes to deploy.